kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Six of the others, bar one, say the same thing; *yeah, how did you do that?*
 - She tells us she's set it to go off in her earpiece.
 - I tell everyone I could hear it clearly.
-- The other woman, a Polish acupuncturist living in Peterborough, also says she could hear it and she's surprised about it too because the majority of the room couldn't hear it.
+- Another woman, a Polish acupuncturist living in Peterborough, also says she could hear it and she's surprised about it too because the majority of the room couldn't hear it.
 - It was, however, very audible and I don't have super hearing.
 - Are they all wearing earpieces which would block them from hearing subtones like this while someone is chattering away giving instructions?
 - I would never have thought such a thing [pre-Bali July 2026](../2026/july.md#loka-yoga).